globalbioticinteractions/globalbioticinteractions.github.io/how-to.md

 GloBI has a ton of useful data in it and can be used in many different ways.
 However, it can also be a bit overwhelming with so much data.
 This page offers some helpful links, hacks, and instructions for how to extract the information available in a useful format.

+Do you have web programing skills?
+Extra time on your hands?
+Want to help make easy to push buttons, search boxes, or other web interface type improvements to GloBI?
+PLEASE contact [Jorrit](mailto:jhpoelen@jhpoelen.nl)!
+We'd love the extra help!

 ## **Contents**

 * [Introduction to using GloBI](#intro)